All Episodes

 I hate to ruin the celebration, but before you throw another shrimp on the Barbie, consider this.

-Sure, the recession may technically be over, stocks are rallying once more on hopes the economy may finally be growing again, but as long as people continue to worry about their jobs and with good reason, it's unlikely that any rebound will feel like a recovery to the people that matter most, and that's consumers.
+Stocks are rallying once more on hopes the economy may finally be growing again, but as long as people continue to worry about their jobs and with good reason, It's unlikely that any rebound will feel like a recovery to the people that matter most, and that's consumers.

-Aha, that's that's optimistic.
+Aha, that's optimistic.

 In its forecast, the NRF cited concerns about job losses and anemic wage growth as primary reasons why consumers are likely to spend less.

-Simply put, the notion that unemployment can be dismissed as a lagging indicator, and that the economy can enjoy healthy growth in a so-called jobless recovery may be a myth.
+Simply put, the notion that unemployment can be dismissed as a lagging indicator and that the economy can enjoy healthy growth in a so-called jobless recovery may be a myth.

 Maybe a myth.